|

 project /

-This paper tackles the automatic colorization task of a sketch image
+video This paper tackles the automatic colorization task of a sketch image

 given an already-colored reference image.
 Colorizing a sketch image is in high demand in comics, animation,